Who I Am

 How I protect your data

-All data held on the web site is hosted by Shiny Internet on password protected servers (for more information on their privacy and data protection policy, please contact them through their website).
+All data held on the web site is hosted by Hostinger on password protected servers (for more information on their privacy and data protection policy, please their website).
 Any personal data held on my work computer is password protected.

 Still not sure?
 Contact me…